 I liked 7 Wonders.

-It may not be my favourite game, but it probably only just falls outside of my top 10.
+It may not be my favourite game, and it definitely falls outside of my top 10.

 I owned 7 Wonders: Cities for about a year before even trying the team variant.
 And if I was given the choice, I now don't think I would ever choose to play the game again without it, and when played with the expansion I rank it as my third favourite game.